c3l-lab/OVAL/docs/development.md

 ![Deployment overview](images/deployment.png)

 The development and production instances are hosted on the AWS.
 The deployment process is automated through the utilization of AWS CodePipeline and CodeBuild.
-Triggering the deployment process requires a push to either the main or dev branch of the GitHub repository or manannly click the relase button in the CodePipeline console.
+Triggering the deployment process requires a push to either the main or dev branch of the GitHub repository or mannually clicking the release button in the CodePipeline console.
 The build configuration is specified in the `cicd/buildspec.yml` file, while the Nginx configuration is defined within the `.platform/nginx` folder.